Transfer Learning in Information Criteria-based Feature Selection: Background

 \subsection{Mallows' Cp}

 Mallows' Cp is a model fitness metric that has been proposed for identifying a best subset of the regressors.
 The feature selection procedure based on this metric is defined as follows.

 where $\hat { \sigma}_1^{2}$ is an estimator of the true residual variance, $\sigma_1^2$.
 For simplicity, we assume $\hat { \sigma }_1^{2}\approx\sigma_1^2$.
-The non-negative integer $p$ indicates the number of nonzero regressors in the regression model, which represents the model complexity.
-This principle helps to prevent over-fitting and achieve higher generalization performance compared to traditional regression methods \citep{friedman2001elements,miyashiro2015subset}, such as the ordinary least squares estimation. {Additionally, using Cp can improve the interpretability of the resulting model and reduce the cost of measurements to obtain a good predictive model \citep{guyon2003introduction,borboudakis2019forward}.}
+The non-negative integer $p$ indicates the number of nonzero regressors in the regression model and represents the model complexity.
+This principle helps prevent over-fitting and achieve higher generalization performance compared to traditional regression methods \citep{friedman2001elements,miyashiro2015subset}, such as the ordinary least squares estimation. {Using Cp can improve the interpretability of the resulting model and reduce the cost of measurements to obtain a good predictive model \citep{guyon2003introduction,borboudakis2019forward}.}

-{The Mallows' Cp criterion can be viewed as a trade-off between the goodness-of-fit (i.e., the maximized log-likelihood) and complexity (i.e., the number of regressors) of the model.
+{The Mallows' Cp criterion balances goodness-of-fit (i.e., the maximized log-likelihood) and complexity (i.e., the number of regressors) of the model.
 Other commonly used information criteria are: Akaike's information criterion (AIC) \citep{akaike1974new}, the Bayesian information criterion (BIC) \citep{schwarz1978estimating}, the Hannan-Quinn information criterion (HIC) \citep{hannan1979determination}, and the risk inflation criterion (RIC) \citep{foster1994risk}.
-All these criteria have the same form but employ different model complexity penalties.
+All these criteria have the same goodness-of-fit form but employ different model complexity penalties.
 Information criteria are closely related to cross-validation and statistical tests~\citep{dziak2020sensitivity}.
 Information criteria can be optimized directly to obtain a best subset of the features.
 Alternatively, these criteria can be used within other feature selection algorithms to compare different models \citep{borboudakis2019forward}. }

-{Since Mallows' Cp can be viewed as a representative of the above almost identical feature selection criteria, we will use it to investigate the effectiveness of transfer learning.
-We conjecture that our framework to analyze transfer learning combined with Mallows' Cp can be easily generalized to other feature selection criteria. } As indicated in \citet{mallows1973some}, the ``minimum Cp'' rule for selecting the best subset of the features for least-squares fitting should not be applied universally.
-We will identify conditions under which Mallows' Cp will fail to identify important features and why the transfer learning techniques will {perform better under the orthogonality assumption}.
+Since Mallows' Cp can be viewed as a representative of the above mathematically similar feature selection criteria, we will use it to investigate the effectiveness of transfer learning.
+As indicated in \citet{mallows1973some}, the ``minimum Cp'' rule for selecting the best subset of the features for least-squares fitting should not be applied universally.
+We will identify conditions under which Mallows' Cp fails to identify important features and why the transfer learning techniques will {perform better under the orthogonality assumption}.